mayank-94/employee-management-application/employee-system/SpringInfo.md

 #SpringApplication.run() - It bootstraps the spring application from the main method as a stand alone application
 	and creates Application context that loads beans.
+It also runs the embedded tomcat server.

 #Spring Beans are Java object that are managed by spring container.
 Spring container is responsible for instantiating,